Confessional Evangelical Lutheran Conference

 Filed Under: News

-Invitations for the 2029 CELC Convention Are Welcomed
+Last Chance for 2029 CELC Convention Invitations

-September 28, 2024 By Deb Witte
+August 20, 2025 By Deb Witte

 In the coming months, the CELC Planning Committee will be giving thought to the location of the 2029 international convention of the Confessional Evangelical Lutheran Conference (CELC).
 Member churches of the CELC are encouraged to submit an invitation to be the host.

 The Planning Committee is pleased to have received one invitation already—from the Lutheran Mission of Salvation in India.
-The Committee is hoping to receive more invitations since it usually likes to have multiple options to present to the CELC for consideration.
+The Committee is hoping to receive more invitations, since it usually likes to have multiple options to present to the CELC for consideration.

 It is a special honor to host the convention.
 The churches that have hosted in the past are:

-• 1993, 2017 – Germany
+• 1993 – Germany

 • 1996 – Puerto Rico

-• 1999, 2011 – ELS/WELS
+• 1999 – ELS/WELS (Florida)

 • 2002 – Sweden